-[3:31] Say: “If you love God, then follow me; God will love you and He will forgive your sins.”
-And God is Forgiving, Most Merciful.
+[3:31] Say: “If you love God, then you shall follow me (prophet); God will love you and He will forgive for you your sins.”
+And God is Forgiving, Merciful.

-Note: There should not be any doubt that this order from God for the believers to follow the prophet for the message what has been sent down to him i.e., the Quran when he had a direct contact with the people as well as for the believers of the subsequent generations when he is no more among them.
+Note: There should not be any doubt that this order from God for the believers to follow the prophet for the scripture what has been sent down to him i.e., the Quran when he had a direct contact with the people as well as for the believers of the subsequent generations when he has not been among them.
 Hence, the order for us now to follow the message (Quran) what he left for us but none can find any logic to interpret it to be an order from God for the believers to follow his sayings or how he had led his family life.

-[33:56] GOD and His angels help and support the prophet.
-O you who believe, you shall help and support him, and regard him as he should be regarded.
+[33:56] Indeed, God and His angels support the prophet.
+O you who have believed, you shall support him, and shall regard him as he should be regarded.

-[49:1] O you who believe, do not place your opinion above that of GOD and His messenger.
-You shall reverence GOD.
-GOD is Hearer, Omniscient.
+[49:1] O you who have believed, you do not place ahead of God and His messenger.
+You shall shall fear God.
+Indeed, God is Hearer, Knower.

 Note: Since the messenger delivered the God’s message and he strictly followed His commands, the believers should not have any opinion and plan other than God and His messenger.

-[49:2] O you who believe, do not raise your voices above the voice of the prophet, nor shall you shout at him as you shout at each other, lest your works become nullified while you do not perceive.
+[49:2] O you who have believed, you do not raise your voices above the voice of the prophet, nor do you be loud to him in speech like the loudness of one of you to other that it nullifies your deeds while you do not perceive.

 Note: In 49:2-3 God has taught the contemporary believers how they should behave with the messenger during his lifetime.
 Obviously, they could not possibly raise their voices above the prophet’s voice.
 In addition, respecting the prophet helps outsiders and visitors in coming to God’s message.

-[49:4] As for those who call on you from outside the walls, most of them do not understand.
+[49:4] Indeed, those who call you (prophet) from behind the walls, most of them do not understand.